jcdino/Paralleling-Model-Performance-Workloadbalance/README.md

 ## Results
 #### Comparing the performance with the increase of number of threads (1 to 8) with OpenMP
 <img width="857" alt="image" src="https://user-images.githubusercontent.com/90415099/166249364-b03274eb-d02c-4c81-98cd-891994ff8092.png">
+--> The increase in the number of threads used leads to better performamce in terms of the total computation time.

 #### Comparing the workload balance with different scheduling methods (Static, Dynamic, Guided) with OpenMP
 <img width="896" alt="image" src="https://user-images.githubusercontent.com/90415099/166249627-9950dc71-49a8-4542-b796-aef5cf04a663.png">

 <img width="891" alt="image" src="https://user-images.githubusercontent.com/90415099/166249671-ed997436-ae85-40d3-bdcf-11e593f3d2d0.png">
+--> Dynamic Scheduling had the highest overhead followed by Guided and Static.
+The overhead in Dynamic Scheduling occures because it checks for remaining tasks after ever iteration.
+Guided Scheduling also has a overhead because it is a type of Dynamic Scheduling, but it starts with large chunks of task which leads to less number of total chunks than Guided Scheduling.

 #### Comparing the performance of baseline module, OpenMP, TBB
 <img width="863" alt="image" src="https://user-images.githubusercontent.com/90415099/166252577-28d57fcb-8eaf-4f50-99e2-80818da6eb68.png">